BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 “Canadian National Association of Real Estate Appraisers” (CNAREA)

-Designated Appraiser Residential membership is extended to any person who has met the basic membership requirements and has:
+Designated Appraiser Residential (DAR) membership is extended to any person who has met all membership, education, professional development, and field experience requirements as well as successfully completed the DAR prescribed assessments.

 DAR members are permitted to perform appraisal and consultation assignments of residential properties consisting of no more than four (4) housing units.

-DAR members are also permitted to perform appraisal and consultation assignments of non-complex commercial properties in accordance with CNAREA policies and procedures and acting in compliance with the competency rule as stated in the current Uniform Standards of Professional Appraisal Practice (USPAP).
+DAR members are also permitted to perform appraisal and consultation assignments of “Mixed-use Properties” in accordance with CNAREA policies and procedures and acting in compliance with the competency rule as stated in the current Uniform Standards of Professional Appraisal Practice (USPAP).

 DAC members are permitted to perform appraisal and consultation assignments of all types of real property.